santiment/academy/src/docs/for-developers/index.md

 ## Authentication

-Some of the APIs require a valid API key, belonging to an account with a paid subscription to access all the data.
+Some of the APIs require a valid API key, belonging to an account with a paid subscription to access more data.
 The API key can be generated on your [Account Settings](https://app.santiment.net/account#api-keys) page.

 After that you need to pass the API key as an additional HTTP header